-Cape Town is full of beaches on its doorstep.
-Probably the most famous are Camps Bay and Clifton, both on the Atlantic Seaboard side of the city.
-Camps Bay, which feels like a condensed Copacabana in summer (except the water is pretty cold, so prepare yourself!), with a row of restaurants and coffee shops a few steps away.
-Clifton lies slightly closer to the city, has four main beaches (each one popular with a different group, whether it’s families, gays, volleyball players, you name it), which are reached by stairs through the bungalow neighborhood.
-On the far side of Table Bay and facing Table Mountain across the water, a seemingly endless beach starts at Milnerton and goes on for several miles to Bloubergstrand and then on to Melkbosstrand.
-Big Bay is popular among surfers and kitesurfers, especially when the wind picks up (and boy, can it pick up!) and the waves get huge.
+Cape Town is blessed with numerous beaches at its doorstep.
+Probably the most famous are in the suburbs of Camps Bay and Clifton, both on the Atlantic side of the city.
+Camps Bay feels like a compact Copacabana in summer (the water is pretty cold, though, so brace yourself!), with a row of restaurants and coffee shops a few steps away.
+Clifton, which lies slightly closer to the city, has four main beaches that are reached by stairs from the bungalow neighborhood.
+Each is popular with a different group—families, gays, volleyball players, you name it.
+On the far side of Table Bay and facing Table Mountain across the water, a seemingly endless beach starts at Milnerton and goes on for several miles to Bloubergstrand and then to Melkbosstrand.
+Big Bay is popular among surfers and kitesurfers, especially when the wind picks up—and boy, can it pick up!—and the waves get huge.